Egyptian Islamists call for daily protests before Mursi trial

 Security officials accuse Brotherhood leaders of inciting violence and terrorism.
 Hundreds of the Brotherhood's members have been killed and many of its leaders have been jailed in one of the toughest security crackdowns in the movement's history.

-A court order has banned the Brotherhood, Egypt's oldest and best organised Islamist movement, and seized its funds.
+A court order has banned the Brotherhood, Egypt's oldest and best organized Islamist movement, and seized its funds.

 The Brotherhood denies any links with violent activity.